Scaling

 Multi-region replicas are exactly as advertised -- horizontally scaled replicas that are located in different geographic regions.

-Once the feature flag is enabled, the service settings panel will reveal an interface for assigning replicas to different regions.
+The service settings panel will reveal an interface for assigning replicas to different regions.

 Creating, deleting, and re-assigning replicas will trigger a staged change which upon applying will trigger a redeploy.